CDHDL959/CDHDL959/README.md

 ## Hello, my name is Christian Lopez

 Location to keep track of small projects and ideas for later.
+Most projects are done in Python or Bash (zsh).

 <!--
 **CDHDL959/CDHDL959** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.